thebrehanubugg/Neural-Network/README.md

     - Raise Compatibility Error: raises the error only if Compatibility Error returns True

+    - To Matrix: takes an array and creates an **n**x1 Matrix where **n** is the length of the array

+    - To Array: converts the Matrix to an array by making it one dimensional

     - Dot: performs the dot product between two matricies (performs Transpose for you)

   *Network.py*: This file is the blueprint for what a Neural Network is and how it works.
 It is dependent on the *Matrix.py* file in order for it to work.
 Here are how it works: